moyano83/Designing-Data-Intensive-Applications/README.md

 Both Thrift and Protocol Buffers require a schema for any data that is encoded.
 Thrift and Protocol Buffers each come with a code generation tool that takes a schema definition, and produces classes that implement the schema in various programming languages.
-Thrift has two different binary encoding formats,iii called BinaryProtocol and CompactProtocol.
+Thrift has two different binary encoding formats, called BinaryProtocol and CompactProtocol.
 In the thrift binary protocol, the data contains type, length of data, the data itself, and field tags (instead of field names), which are numbers identified the field names in the schema definition (like aliases).
 In the thrift compact protocol, the field type and tag numbers are combined in one, and fields are encoded using variable length integers (the top bytes are used to indicate whether there are still more bytes to come).
 Protocol Buffers is very similar to Thrift's CompactProtocol.

 ##### Field tags and schema evolution